sola-st/CodeCureAgent/README.md

 ---

-## 📊 V. Our Data
+## 📊 V. RepairAgent Data

-In our experiments, we utilized RepairAgent on the Defects4J dataset, successfully fixing 164 bugs.
+In RepairAgent for our experiments, we utilized RepairAgent on the Defects4J dataset, successfully fixing 164 bugs.
 You can check our data under the folder data.
 - The list of fixed bugs [here](./data/final_list_of_fixed_bugs).
 The list allows to compare with prior and future work.
   * For example, we compare to ChatRepair, SelfAPR, and ITER.
 The venn diagram of Figure 6 is produced using the command:
     ```bash
     python3.10 draw_venn_chatrepair_clean.py
     ```
-  * The file [d4j12.csv](./repair_agent/experimental_setups/d4j12.csv) contains the list of bugs fixed by previous work.
+  * The file [d4j12.csv](./code_cure_agent/experimental_setups/d4j12.csv) contains the list of bugs fixed by previous work.
 The script draw_venn_chatrepair_clean.py contains the list of fixes that we compare to.
 - The implementation details of the patches in [this file](./data/fixes_implementation).

-- The folder **data/root_patches** contains patches produced by RepairAgent in the main phase
+- The folder **data/root_patches** contains patches produced by CodeCureAgent in the main phase
 - The folder **data/derivated_pathces** contains patches obtained by mutating **root_patches**